 Alyssa Patrick (Class of 2017) is pursuing an MPA at the University of Washington’s Evans School for Public Policy and Governance.
 Her program will focus on social policy, and specifically how to identify and remove barriers to education and successful careers faced by underserved communities.
 Previously Alyssa served as communication and outreach specialist for Washington State University’s offices of research and economic development.
 Her time there instilled a passion for public education and the important intersections between the public and private sector.
 Alyssa is also co-founder and co-president of the young professionals’ board for Crosscut, a local non-profit news outlet.
 She earned her bachelor’s in communication from WSU.

-Tamara Power-Drutis (Class of 2016) is a strategic communications expert with a background in journalism, innovation, and nonprofit leadership.
+Tamara Power-Drutis (Class of 2016, Leadership Council) is a strategic communications expert with a background in journalism, innovation, and nonprofit leadership.
 She currently provides storytelling services to leaders and organizations with transformative concepts.
 She is the former Chief of Staff of Amplifier, the visual design lab that flooded the streets with messages of hope during the 2017 inauguration and Women’s March on Washington.
 Prior to Amplifer she served as the Executive Director of Northwest news site Crosscut Public Media, leading a successful merger with PBS member station KCTS9.
 Tamara holds a BA in Political Science from Pacific Lutheran University, where she served as the Vice President of the Associated Student Body and was a Sustainability Fellow.
 Born in Tacoma, raised in Cheney, and now a resident of Rainier Beach in Seattle, Tamara is a product of Washington State.

-Stephen Robinson (Class of 2018) is an advisor of philanthropic services at the Seattle Foundation.
+Stephen Robinson (Class of 2018, Leadership Council) is an advisor of philanthropic services at the Seattle Foundation.
 He has spent his career developing ways to bring both contemplative practices and rigorous qualitative methods into broader contexts where they can be employed to shape conversations and decisions.
 He now draws on these tools as he advises families and individuals on effective philanthropic strategies to support their community interests, realize philanthropic impact, and unlock their full generosity potential.
 Additionally, Stephen manages Seattle Foundation’s Scholarship Program, which puts $1.2 Million into the hands of often underrepresented students.
 Outside of the office, Stephen serves on the board of the University of Washington’s Office of Minority Affairs, the steering committee of Emerging Practitioners In Philanthropy (EPIP), and teaches meditation at a local Buddhist center.
 Stephen’s heart lies in adjusting society through individual relationship building.

 Christina Sciabarra (Class of 2018) is the Director of the Center for Career Connections/Women’s Center at Bellevue College where she also teaches courses in political science.
 A graduate of the United States Naval Academy and a veteran of the war in Iraq, she works with students in transition, including women seeking to reenter the workforce, immigrants seeking employment/academic help, and veterans returning to school.
 Christina also holds a B.A. in Russian and Political Science from the University of Arizona and an M.A. in International Diplomacy from Norwich University.
 She just completed her PhD in Political Science at the University of Arizona.
 Christina participated in the United Nations Alliance of Civilizations Fellowship and is committed to promoting understanding across cultures.
 She is the US program director for the Youth to Youth Initiative and is the new president of Civil Vision International, an organization focused on facilitating cross-cultural dialogue.